looppulse/simulator/README.md

 ### Deliverables
   1. You can build this simulator as a Meteor, iOS or Android application.
   2. Provide visual feedback as simulated events are getting sent.
-  3. Describe the pro and con of your proposed solution.
+  3. Describe the pro's and con's of your proposed solution.

 You should commit your code into a public github repo and include a README.md with details on how to launch your application and the pro and con of your solution.

 ### Bonus
   * Create a 'live' mode which simulates foot traffic in a retail store programmatically.
 Imagine a retail store where each product section will have an iBeacon installed.
 Your application will utilize artificial intelligence to simulate realistic pattern on how a store visitor would check out different product sections.
 The configuration file will include specifications like how many iBeacons are installed and how many visitors are expected.